Long take: Sequence shot

 A sequence shot is a shot, a long take, that includes a full narrative sequence containing the full scene in its duration, meaning different locations or different time periods.
 The term is usually used to refer to shots that constitute an entire scene.
 Such a shot may involve sophisticated camera movement.
 It is sometimes called by the French term plan-séquence.
 The use of the sequence shot allows for realistic or dramatically significant background and middle ground activity.
 Actors range about the set transacting their business while the camera shifts focus from one plane of depth to another and back again.
 Significant off-frame action is often followed with a moving camera, characteristically through a series of pans within a single continuous shot.

 An example of this is the "Copacabana shot" featured in Martin Scorsese's Goodfellas (1990), in which Henry Hill (Ray Liotta) takes his girlfriend to a nightclub passing through the kitchen.

-Robert Altman's The Player (1992) opens with an elaborately choreographed ten-minute shot that follows multiple characters in multiple locations, both inside and outside.
+Robert Altman's The Player (1992) opens with an elaborately choreographed eight-minute shot that follows multiple characters in multiple locations, both inside and outside.
 Among the 17 scenes that comprise the shot, one character refers to the four-minute shot that opens Orson Welles’ Touch of Evil (1958).

+Jean-Pierre and Luc Dardenne's Rosetta (1999) ends with a five-minute continuous shot.
+The Dardenne brothers also shot long sequences for Two Days, One Night (2014), some of them consisting of ten minutes.

+One-shot

+Short film

+One-shot short films became rare in the 21st century.
+Notable examples are Mehdi Fard Ghaderi's 2007 Alternation, 2011 Reversing Circles, and 2015 The Story of A Rainy Night.
+Connection at the End of the World is a 17-minute one-shot from 2025, directed by Sean Slimak.